-Do you know where you stand when it comes to Self employment and the Health & Safety Executive?
+Do you know where you stand when it comes to Self-employment and the Health & Safety Executive?

 Being self-employed can be confusing at the best of times, working out your costs, your hours, finding your niche market and then there’s the discipline to commit to it 100% to lift your business off the ground and become successful.
 From personal experience I know its tough but also has its rewards and done right, can be the best thing you’ll ever do.
 So I commend anyone prepared to take the leap of faith (“with good planning mind”) and start their own business.